 Urine Test: Microscopic Urinalysis

-Microscopic urinalysis is often done as part of an overall urinalysis.
-After a urine (pee) sample is collected, it’s put into a centrifuge — a special machine that separates the liquid in the urine from any solid components that may be present, such as blood cells, mineral crystals, or microorganisms.
-Any solid materials are then viewed under a microscope.
+Doctors often do a microscopic urinalysis as part of an overall urinalysis.
+After a urine (pee) sample is collected, it’s put into a centrifuge.
+This special machine separates the liquid in the pee from any solid components, such as blood cells, mineral crystals, or microorganisms.
+Any solid materials are then checked under a microscope.

-If you have questions about the microscopic urinalysis, speak with your doctor.
+If you have questions about the microscopic urinalysis, talk to your doctor.